Course Outline

 • Creating safe fallback prompts and guardrails for government use

-• Generating test cases from requirements or code for government projects
+• Creating test cases from requirements or code for government projects

-• Producing structured SQL queries from natural language in government databases
+• Generating structured SQL queries from natural language for government databases

 • Formatting outputs for integration into government test suites